holodeck-b2b/signal-delivery/README.md

 Copy the jar file into the `lib` directory of the Holodeck B2B installation **before** the server is started.

 ### Prerequisites
-This extension has no specific requirements and can be installed in any Holodeck B2B version 2.0.0 or later running on Java 7 or later.
-When running on Java 9 or later a JAXB implementation needs to added to deployment too.
+This extension can be installed in Holodeck B2B version 6.x.
+As it uses JAXB for XML processing you will need to install a JAXB implementation when running on Java 9 or later.

 ### Configuration
 Delivery methods are configured in the P-Mode.